haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 ![enter image description here](https://cdn.mindspritesolutions.com/onestopgis/GIS-Theory-and-Techniques/Raster-Data-Analysis/Comparison-of-Vector-and-Raster-based-Data-Analysis/posts/Comparison-of-Vector-and-Raster-Based-Data-Analysis/Figure-shows-comparison-of-Vector-and-Raster.webp)

 1. **Vector data** provides a way to represent real world features within the GIS environment.
 A feature is anything you can see on the landscape.
 Imagine you are standing on the top of a hill.
 Looking down you can see houses, roads, trees, rivers, and so on.
 Each one of these things would be a **feature** when we represent them in a GIS Application.
-Vector features have **attributes**, which consist of text or numerical information that **describe** the features.
+Vector features have **attributes**, which consist of text or numerical information that **describe** the features[^1].
 Types of vector data include:
 	-  Points: Represent specific locations in space, such as the coordinates of a city or a landmark.
 	-  Lines: Represent linear features, such as roads, rivers, or boundaries.
 Lines are defined by a series of connected points.
 	-  Polygons: Represent enclosed areas or regions, such as administrative boundaries, land parcels, or thematic zones.
 Polygons are defined by a series of connected lines forming a closed shape.

 	Vector data provides precise and accurate representations of spatial features .
-It also allows for storing attribute data associated with each features, such as names, population values, or land ownership information.

 - Real life example of vector data